stefanjenkner/ec2-gaming-sunshine/README.md

 # EC2 Gaming on Linux

-Powered by Ubuntu 22.04 on EC2 g4dn.xlarge Spot instances using NVIDIA gaming driver
+Powered by Ubuntu 22.04 and [Sunshine] on
+EC2 g4dn.xlarge Spot instances using NVIDIA gaming driver

 ## Features

 Current features:

- * EC2 launch templates with cloud-init config
+ * EC2 launch templates with [cloud-init] config
  * VPC with public subnet  and security groups to restrict access by IP
- * S3 bucket for fast backup/restore of SteamLibrary to/from instance storage
+ * S3 bucket for fast backup/restore of your Steam Library to/from instance storage using [restic]

 ## Howto